jemissik/ecodata/docs/apps/installation.md

 ## Install using Mamba (recommended)

 1. Download and install Mambaforge.
 [Download the installer here](https://github.com/conda-forge/miniforge#mambaforge)
-2. [Download the ECODATA environment file here](../../environment-clean-build.yml).
-This file specifies the Python package requirements used by the ECODATA apps, and can be deleted following installation.
 3. Open a terminal.

     **Mac/Linux**: Run the commands from the built-in "Terminal" application, or any other terminal app.